maisam2004/travel_planning_project/readme_dif.md

 - Queries all travel packages from the database.
 - Initializes a form for submitting wished holidays (`WishedHolidayForm`).
+- Initializes a callback_request_form for submitting wished holidays (`CallbackRequestForm`).
 - If the form is submitted (`POST` request) and passes validation:

+  - if sumbete to either forms :
-  - Creates a new `WishedHoliday` object with the submitted data.
+  - Creates a new `WishedHoliday` or `UsersCallbackRequest`  object with the submitted data.
-  - Adds the new `WishedHoliday` object to the database session.
+  - Adds the new `WishedHoliday` or `UsersCallbackRequest ` object to the database session.
   - Commits the changes to the database.
   - Flashes a success message to the user.
-  - Redirects the user to the wished holiday page (`wished_holiday` route).
+  - Redirects the user to the wished holiday page (`wished_holiday` route). or
+  - Redirects the user to page (`home` route) by user call back request.
 - If an exception occurs during database operations:

   - Logs the error message.